 The women in Noi’s family have been in the silk business for a very long time.
 Recent finds by archeologists indicate silkmaking in Thailand dates back some 4.000 years, making Thai silk the oldest in the world.

 Meanwhile, Kumpai’s plan worked.
 David not only looked better in Thai silk - he also felt better.

 There was even talk of his becoming a mulberry tree farmer, and taking the late-night shift feeding the silk worms their mulberry leaf rations.
 Silk worms get very hungry, especially at night.

 This talk soon faded, one thing led to another and now Sam Hober has a website.
 Noi and David share the designwork, and David handles the business side of things.
 In Thailand, Noi's family grows raw silk for our silk fabrics, and does the weaving with help from local artisans.
-In the south of France we have an old stone house where we relax and work on designs.

 The modern Sam Hober business is a merger of two family traditions: the David Hober company, a New York based clothing company with factories in the US and overseas which was founded by David's father Mark Hober in 1959, and on Noi's side the old Mulberrywood silk company, established in 1886 in Isan, Thailand.